-You are required to upload transcripts from all colleges and universities from which you've received credit.
-You should request either an official paper transcript or a digital version to be sent to you from your school.
-You will then upload it to your application.
+You are required to upload transcripts from all colleges and universities from which you will or have received a degree.
 Make sure the scanned version is legible and oriented properly.
 Uploaded transcripts should include your name, school name, degree name, major, degree date if awarded, and a semester-by-semester course breakdown with corresponding grades.
 Screenshots of course websites or student self-service sites are not acceptable.
 Appropriate transcripts are very important for the application review process.
 Transcripts not in English must be accompanied by a certified English translation.
-If the university or college does not issue transcripts, a certified letter and certified English translation must be provided.
-It should list courses and examinations taken, grades, and degrees and dates of degrees received.
 Applicants are only required to request official transcripts to be sent directly from their previous institution to the GSD if they are admitted and decide to enroll at the Harvard Graduate School of Design.
-Do not request that official transcripts be sent to the GSD prior to receiving an admissions decision; we do not retain any transcripts received prior to March 1.
+Do not request that official transcripts be sent to the GSD prior to receiving an admissions decision; we do not retain any transcripts received prior to decision release.
 All previous degrees must be conferred by August 15 in order to enroll in the fall.
-Please note that if you are currently enrolled at another graduate school, the GSD does not accept transfer credits for work completed at another institution.

 - Request Three Letters of Recommendation

-If you've… Recommendation Letter Requirements Been out of school for a while You may request letters from employers or other persons in a position to evaluate your professional abilities and academic potential, although letters from college instructors are preferred.
-Attended Design Discovery You should upload a copy of your evaluation if you want it included as part of your application.
+If you’ve… Recommendation Letter Requirements Attended Design Discovery You should upload a copy of your evaluation if you want it included as part of your application.
 If included, you should request three additional letters of recommendation.
 Applied to the GSD before Recommendations can be imported from previous applications submitted within the last two years.
 Within the Recommendations section there will be an option to choose the appropriate person from the drop-down menu.
 We encourage reapplicants to have at least one new letter of recommendation.
 Applied to multiple programs In the online application, please register your recommenders for each program.
 Even if they submit the same letter, they need to upload it for each program.

 - Have your TOEFL Scores Sent to the GSD